Sapphire Point Wedding | Crystal + Thomas

 I have witnessed countless moments of watching a bride walk down the aisle towards her soon-to-be husband.
 With all eyes on Crystal walking between her two brothers along the dirt path to the Sapphire Point Overlook, I turned my camera back towards Thomas.
 And my eyes started watering because Thomas’ expression was one of utter gratitude that HE was the man who got to call Crystal his wife.
 Tears fell to the dirt.
 Lots of tears.

-Their intimate wedding ceremony was short and sweet with personal vows that Thomas and Crystal wrote to each other (more tears fell to the dirt) and a tree planting ceremony.
+Their Sapphire Point wedding was short and sweet with personal vows that Thomas and Crystal wrote to each other (more tears fell to the dirt) and a tree planting ceremony.
 After they had their first kiss as husband and wife and cheered with their friends and family, Thomas and Crystal played their first dance song right then and there on the overlook at Sapphire Point (and more tears trickled to the dirt).

 After we finished up photos with family and friends Thomas, Crystal and I adventured around Sapphire Point to capture all the beauty that this Texas couple fell in love with when they first visited Colorado together.
 Breckenridge and Sapphire Point was a place they had visited time and time again and as soon as they were engaged, Crystal and Thomas knew EXACTLY where they wanted to say their “I do”s.
 The coolest thing about getting married at Sapphire Point is that you can come back and visit it time and time again – which Thomas and Crystal have faithfully done already.